Createdd/Writing/articles/APIIntro.md

 REST stands for Representational State Transfer and is a way how a web server should respond to requests.
 This allows to not only read data, but also do different things like updating, deleting or creating data.

-I'm going to build an application that allows to ask questions to the stackoverflow API.
+I'm going to build an API that allows to create questions and create, edit, vote and delete asnwers.

 Therefore we need to be able to:
-- ask, read, answer questions
+- look at existing questions and create our own
-- read, edit, delete answers
+- read, create, edit, delete answers
-- voting on answers
+- vote on answers

 ## What I will use for this introduction